 - Mid-course deep-space manoeuvre (to adjust trajectory for Mars arrival)

-- TGO manoeuvres, to be captured by Mars gravity into its initial orbit
+- TGO manoeuvre, to be captured by Mars gravity into its initial orbit, also on 19 October

 - Aerobraking, to lower TGO to its final 400 x 400 km science orbit (Nov 2017)